CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 ### Planned features

-- Faster BVH construction using bins (see tutorial in Attribution section)
 - Add slider for depth of field? (which should reset pathtracer state when changed)
 - Open Image Denoise
 - Direct/full lighting?